skip to content

 Teaching

-• Fundamentals of Machine Learning and Policy Analysis Role Play, Bennett Institute of Public Policy (2021 - Present)
+• Fundamentals of Machine Learning for Public Policy, Bennett Institute for Public Policy, POLIS

 Supervisions